- About Us

 Karina is a double-major graduate of the University of California Berkeley, with a BA in Chicano Studies and a BA in Political Science.
 Karina has interned for several elected officials across various levels of government and has also volunteered on a multitude of political campaigns.

-Karina sits on several boards across the city including the Chollas Valley Neighborhood Community Planning Group, the City of San Diego's Bicycle Advisory Committee, and the UC Berkeley Chicanx/Latinx Alumni Association of San Diego.
+Karina sits on several boards across the city including the Chollas Valley Neighborhood Community Planning Group and the UC Berkeley Chicanx/Latinx Alumni Association of San Diego.